OpTic Texas: Dallas Empire (2019-2021)

+OpTic Texas (2021-Present)

 Ahead of the 2022 season, the team was renamed to OpTic Texas following the merger of Envy and OpTic Gaming.

 In November 2021, it was announced that Envy Gaming would acquire the OpTic Gaming brand as part of a merger.
 OpTic Gaming leader Hector “HECZ” Rodriguez joined the combined companies’ ownership group and was to serve as President of OpTic Gaming.
 This also brought the OpTic Texas roster for Activision Blizzard's Call of Duty League into the Envy family.
 In June 2022, it was announced Envy Gaming would retire the Envy brand, and fully become OpTic Gaming, thus moving the ownership of the OpTic Texas brand officially under the OpTic Gaming banner completely.

+2022 season

 During the 2022 season the team won Stage 1, followed by a top 6 place finishes at Stage 2 & Stage 3 and a top 4 finish at Stage 4, resulting in a second-place finish in the overall standings.
 At the 2022 Championship the team finished 4th following a 3–0 loss to the Los Angeles Thieves and a 3–1 loss to the Seattle Surge.

+2023 season

 In August 2022, the team announced that it would be parting ways with Brandon "Dashy" Otell and Inderwir "iLLeY" Dhaliwal ahead of the 2023 season.
 A day later however, the team announced that both players would still be part of the team for the 2023 season.

 After a disappointing Top 12 finish at Major I, the team decided to pick up Cuyler "Huke" Garland to replace Dashy.

 On January 17, 2023, Seth "Scump" Abner released a video announcing his retirement ahead of Major II.
-In the video, it was also announced that Brandon "Dashy" Otell would be returning to the team for Major II.
-Following a fourth place finish at Major II, the team dropped Inderwir "iLLeY" Dhaliwal from the starting roster and added amateur player Daniel "Ghosty" Rothe.
+In the video, it was also announced that Dashy would be returning to the team for Major II.
+Following a fourth-place finish at Major II, the team dropped ILLeY from the starting roster and added amateur player Daniel "Ghosty" Rothe.